AriFordsham/GHCWiki/commentary.md

 ## Contributed Documentation

-Please feel free to add new pages here.
-In due course information will migrate from here to the main commentary above.
+Please edit and improve the Commentary above, or the Building Guide.

+However sometimes you may want to add new material that doesn't quite fit into the existing structure.
+Or perhaps your pages are about work-in-progress, status reports and suchlike, which don't belong in the Commentary per se.
+Regardless, you can add your new material here.

 - The Compiler